Vinc3r/Polycount/README.md

 - current active objet is visible in the Object column, and can be changed by clicking on a name
 -  `*` char on Verts column tell you if if the mesh is out of the 16b mesh vertex buffer limit ([65 535](https://en.wikipedia.org/wiki/65,535#In_computing))
 - `±` char on Tris column tell you if nGons are in the place

-- Area is shown as m².
+- Area is shown as m²

-## Known Limitations

-- Verts algorithm have to be enhanced (for now, a smoothed shading cube get the same count (8) as a sharped one, which should give us a count of 24). [need help](https://github.com/Vinc3r/Polycount/issues/2)
+- Vertex count take into account smooth and sharp edges